 - Surrounded by lakes and jungle, there are many beautiful sites to see on your days off such as the famous Mon Bridge, the local nature reserve, waterfalls, temples, hot springs and more.

-- Own travel insurance recommended.
+- Owning travel insurance is recommended.

 - Please make sure to double check your dates before booking, and let us know in advance if you will not be able to join us or your plans change.
 This is very important!
 We are a small team and rely on our Sanctuary Volunteers, so unexpected cancellations and no-shows affect the day-to-day running of the sanctuary

 - Volunteer at our Cat & Dog Sanctuary (North Eastern Thailand)

 - Volunteer on an Organic Permaculture Farm (Thailand)

 - Teach Locals to Guide Tourists (Northern Thailand)